thesis-toolbox/template/README.md

 txs:///compile | txs:///bibliography | txs:///compile | txs:///view
 ```

+If you still experience problems or weird error messages, please try using biber.

+### TeXstudio has a broken navigation!

+Most likely you have not enabled the necessary crawlers.
+Go to: `Options -> Configure TeXstudio... -> Completion` and check `biblatex.cwl` and `subfiles.cwl` and whatever else you need.

+Close and reopen TeXstudio to fully reload the config if needed.

 ### Some referenced files are not found - is their path wrong?

 ```